Aberdeen, Maryland

-Aberdeen is a city located in Harford County, Maryland, United States, 26 mi northeast of Baltimore.
+Aberdeen is a city in Harford County, Maryland, United States, 26 mi northeast of Baltimore.
 The population was 16,254 at the 2020 United States census.
 Aberdeen is the largest municipality in Harford County.

 Aberdeen is part of the Baltimore-Towson Metropolitan Statistical Area (MSA), which is the 20th-largest United States metropolitan area.
 The nearest city to Aberdeen is Havre de Grace, 4.8 mi to the northeast.

 History

 Aberdeen was named after Aberdeen, Scotland, by immigrating Scots.

 The James B. Baker House, Chestnut Ridge, Griffith House, Poplar Hill, Sophia's Dairy, and Swansbury are listed on the National Register of Historic Places.

 Early settlements

 Aberdeen began as a farming community in 1720, when Charles Calvert, the fifth Lord Baltimore, granted 1,140 acres of fertile land to Edward Hall.
 Located on the western edge of the Chesapeake on the main road between Alexandria and Philadelphia called the Old Post Road, the village at Halls Cross Road remained small until the Philadelphia, Wilmington and Baltimore Railroad scouted the area for a watering station in 1835.
 One of the railroad companies engineers was Edmund Law Rogers who saw the great potential in the place for development.